-A red-eye flight from Buenos Aires to Miami brought us back into North American life literally overnight.
+A red-eye flight from Buenos Aires to Miami brought us back into North American life literally overnight and our eastern seaboard road trip was about to begin.
 As we sat at the airport in Buenos Aires, we talked about how strange that moment was — in a mere 9 hours everything was going to change.
 The culture, the food, the climate, the people, the language.
 Our trip was about to change fundamentally.
 We wondered how it would affect us and how we would adapt, looking into the unknown future with a mixture of confusion, excitement and apprehension.

 It was more economical to fly to Miami, rent a car and drive to Jacksonville than it was to fly direct, so we made our way through the airport maze (incredibly well-marked and organized) to the car rental agency.
 It only took us 45 minutes to go through customs (thanks for the welcome video, President Obama!) and arrive at the rental agency.
 We fought every urge to trash our toilet paper and speak Spanish on the way out.